Spring#

 • Spring finds injectable classes through @Component/@Service or through @Bean methods.

 • Use @Qualifier("name") when multiple implementations exist.
+Or, use @Primary to define the preferred implementation.

 Spring Configuration and Testing#